spc476/a09/README.txt

 				cannot be disabled with this directive given the nature of when they happen.
-W0002 can be disabled with the ".OPT * USES <label>" directive; the others only happen when using the test backend.
+W0002 can be disabled with the ".OPT * USES <label>" directive; the others mentioned above only
+				happen when using the test backend.

 			.OPT * ENABLE <warning>